 Shock, Hypoxia & ME/CFS: Part II

-Numerous lines of evidence implicate a molecule called HIF-1 in ME/CFS.
-Chronically elevated HIF-1 could account for a chronic low metabolic state resembling hibernation, could account for “deconditioning” and could account for post-exertional malaise (PEM).
+Numerous lines of evidence implicate problems with blood flow or oxygen delivery in ME/CFS.
+HIF-1 is the master regulator of the body’s response to diminished oxygen delivery and is upregulated under low oxygen conditions.
+HIF-1 downregulates mitochondrial energy production and upregulates glycolysis in an effort to protect cells from the adverse effects of oxygen deficit.
+In a chronic low oxygen state, chronically elevated HIF-1 could account for a low metabolic state resembling hibernation, could account for “deconditioning” and could account for post-exertional malaise (PEM).
 We will take a look at models of chronically elevated HIF-1 as well as genetically reduced levels of HIF-1.

 In addition, chronically elevated HIF-1 could potentially be related to increased rates of cancer and autoimmunity in ME/CFS.